c0def0rc0ffee/Clackety-Clack/README.md

 # ⌨️ Clackety Clack

-**Clackety Clack** is a typing test game where you test your typing speed and keyboard switches!
-Choose from various difficulty levels and watch as words fall for you to catch… if you can keep up!
+**Clackety Clack** — The game that makes you question if your fingers are truly nimble or if you're just hitting keys hoping for the best.
+Test your typing speed, your keyboard switches, and your patience.

 ---

 ## ✨ Features

-- **Dynamic Levels**: Select from Easy, Medium, Hard, and Ultimate Badass levels, each with increasingly challenging words.
+- **Dynamic Levels**: Select from “Easy” to “Ultimate Badass”.
-- **Real-Time Scoring**: Earn points for each correctly typed word, with an updated score display.
+- **Real-Time Scoring**: Feel accomplished!
+Or mildly defeated.
+Either way, every correct word boosts your score—just don’t get too attached.
-- **Debug Mode**: For developers or practice, turn on debug mode to prevent game-over conditions.
+- **Debug Mode**: For those who appreciate a “training wheels” option.
+Turn on debug mode to ignore game-over, because rules?
-- **Smart Word Placement**: Words appear randomly, avoiding overlap and scaling fall speed with difficulty.
+- **Smart Word Placement**: Because we’re kind like that, words appear randomly without overlap.
-- **Game Over Modal**: Get a final score when you reach game over, with options to restart or return to the menu.

 ---

 ## 🛠 Installation